 A: Yes, you can get a Suica commuter bus pass for Toei buses.
 Go and request one at a JR East station office where they sell commuter passes, or a Toei branch office listed here.

 Suica App: At present, the Suica App can only be downloaded from the Japan App Store which requires a iTunes/App Store Japanese account.
-You must also register as a Mobile Suica user to access commuter pass purchase, Shinkansen ticket purchase, Green Car seat purchase and auto recharge features.
+You must also register as a Mobile Suica user to access commuter pass purchase, Shinkansen ticket purchase, Regular train Green Car seat purchase and auto charge features.
 Student discount Suica transit purchases require you to mail a student certificate to JR East to complete the purchases.
 Instructions are in the app and here.

 JR Central/JR West Shinkansen Compatibility: JR Central/JR West has a support page for using Apple Pay Suica with JR Central/JR West Shinkansen trains.
 JR East has said they are working with the other JR companies to provide full and seamless smartphone transit interoperability by September 2017.

 Apple Pay Credit Card Support Pages